05 Jul Think you have premenstrual dysphoric disorder (PMDD)?

 Pharmaceutical approach: Some doctors may suggest taking antidepressants or hormone birth control.
 Antidepressants work by leveling out your mood and hormone birth control reduces hormone fluctuations that are causing PMDD symptoms.
 In a 2016 study in the journal Clinical Neuropharmacology, a review of 49 studies examining these options on PMDD prove they both work effectively.(3)

-Unfortunately, this doesn’t guarantee that you’ll get successful results yourself since people respond to medications differently.
-However, it does indicate that at least there’s a possibility that these medications could ease your symptoms since they have been shown to help some women, so they may be worth trying if your doctor recommends them.
+Unfortunately, this does not guarantee that you’ll get successful results yourself since people respond to medications differently.
+Yet, it does show that at least these treatments have the potential to ease your symptoms since they have been shown to help others, so they may be worth trying if your doctor recommends them.

 Holistic approach: If you want to try a drug-free treatment first or you want to complement your pharmaceutical treatment with additional proven interventions, there are several avenues to explore…